 06.01 General .
 The NPUF CIP provides the inspection requirements for selectively assessing the adequacy of NPUF construction activities.
 This includes the implementation of the licensee’s QA program, performance of pre-operational tests, and development of operational programs that will be needed for operation of the NPUF.
 Emphasis is to be placed on the inspection of SSCs that are important to safety.

-Emphasis is also to be placed on the licensee oversight of principal contractors who are performing IROFS or safety related activities.
+Emphasis is also to be placed on the licensee oversight of principal contractors who are performing IROFS (if applicable) or safety related activities.
 Inspections will evaluate if contractors are implementing an acceptable QA program in accordance with the licensee’s QA program.
 The inspection program should include direct inspections as necessary to determine whether the elements of the license’s QA program are being effectively implemented throughout all stages of construction, including equipment fabrication, assembly and installation, and structural construction activities.

 06.02 NPUF Facility Specific Assessment and Review Group (FSARG) .
-FSARG is an advisory group comprised of representatives from NRR, NMSS, and Region II.
-The FSARG development and implementation of the program to verify that the construction of the NPUF is completed in accordance with applicable regulatory requirements.
-The FSARG The NRR representative will be responsible for coordinating group activities.
+For NPUFs that are designed to process irradiated material or fuel (e.g., a radioisotope production facility), an FSARG may be assigned to assist Region II with the inspection program.
+An FSARG is an advisory group comprised of representatives from NRR, NMSS, and Region II.
+The purpose of the FSARG is to assist Region II in development and implementation of the inspection program to verify that the construction of the NPUF is completed in accordance with applicable regulatory requirements.
+The FSARG may also assist Region II in determining if sufficient inspection has been performed to determine if the construction inspection program is complete for the facility.
+The NRR representative will be responsible for coordinating group activities.

-The FSARG also assist Region II in developing a performance-based construction inspection plan.
-The plan be based on safety significance and consider safety-related items, SAR commitments, and license conditions.
+The FSARG may also assist Region II in developing a performance-based construction inspection plan.
+The plan should be based on safety significance and consider safety-related items, SAR commitments, and license conditions.

 06.03 Inspection Planning and Scheduling Considerations .
 The NPUF construction inspection schedule should be based on the licensee’s construction schedule and should be modified and updated periodically during the entire construction period.